robb-j/r0b-blog/post/bundle-javascript-with-eleventy-and-esbuild.md

 ---

-[Static site generators are great...](https://blog.r0b.io/post/compile-sass-with-eleventy/) as I have previously mentioned.
+[Static site generators are great...](https://blog.r0b.io/post/compile-sass-with-eleventy/) as I have previously mentioned, now here is how to bundle JavaScript into your Eleventy site.
-This is a spiritual second part to that post for JavaScript instead of Sass.

 When you're making a website with a static site generator, you have already chosen to not to create a Single Page App (SPA).
-But you might still want to add a little bit of vanilla JavaScript into the mix, to add an extra bit of interaction.
+But you might still want to add a bit of JavaScript to add some dynamic features.

-You can use the same technique as before to bundle up JavaScript into a single backwards-compatible file.
+You can use an [Eleventy JavaScript class template](https://www.11ty.dev/docs/languages/javascript/#classes) to bundle up multiple JavaScript files into a single backwards-compatible file using esbuild.
-This time using esbuild instead of Sass.
 Esbuild is a newer JavaScript bundler written in Go and it's very performant compared to tools like WebPack and Parcel.

 > The only downside to esbuild I've found is that it only goes back to es6, so no IE support...